fastloris/GoToTags-iPhone-App/README.md

 ## NFC Tags
 NFC tags must be encoded to be able to be read by an iPhone. ([Read More](https://help.gototags.com/article/nfc-tags-iphone/))

-You can purchased encoded NFC tags from the [GoToTags Store](http://store.gototags.com/).
+You can purchase encoded NFC tags from the [GoToTags Store](http://store.gototags.com/).